Discovering our authentic tone and brand identity with Stronger Voices

 Media interview training with Maya Goodfellow.

-Throughout the programme, the Media Trust team and dedicated volunteers provided us with invaluable support.
-The media interview training, conducted by experienced journalist Maya Goodfellow, was a standout experience.
-Maya’s expertise and guidance were transformative, significantly boosting my confidence by the end of the session.
-Additionally, Equally Ours reframing workshops led by Cat Whitehouse helped us reshape our narrative, ensuring that our messaging aligned with our goals.
+The Media Trust team and dedicated volunteers gave us invaluable support through the programme.
+The media interview training, with Maya Goodfellow, stood out for me: Maya’s expertise and guidance boosted my confidence.
+Plus, the Equally Ours reframing workshops led by Cat Whitehouse helped us change our narrative to fit our charity’s goals.

-The social media workshops introduced us to practical tools that we continue to use to this day.
-I must give a special mention to Rabia Mirza, Media Trust’s Senior Programme Manager, whose leadership and unwavering support made the programme truly exceptional.
+The social media workshops showed us practical tools that we still use today.
+I’d particularly like to thank Rabia Mirza, Media Trust’s Senior Programme Manager, whose leadership and support really made the programme.

 Rabia felt like a friend, cheering us on and celebrating our progress.
-Her energy and dedication were instrumental in our success.
+Her energy and dedication helped us succeed.

 Power2 logo.